 Regular physical activities can improve lung capacity, which helps in reducing lung-related disorders and also helps in easier and faster movement of the air into the body through the lungs.

-Among all other infectious diseases, Asthma is one of the most common and dreadful diseases that affect the lungs.
+Asthma is one of the most common and dreadful diseases that affect the lungs.
 This type of lung disorder happens when the airways narrow after being irritated, which makes it harder for an individual in breathing.

 Also Refer: Lung Volumes and Lung Capacity